Final Exam Study Guide - English 106

 3. *Short Answer Think of individual works as well as connections among works.

 4. ***NEW***Longer essay question (1 pg) focusing on a single work or on comparing/contrasting works.
-Also, you will have some choices.
+You will have some choices.

 *Like quiz/midterm questions.
 Also, you will have some choices.